The Kid from Spain

 The Kid from Spain is a 1932 American pre-Code black-and-white musical comedy film directed by Leo McCarey.
 Harry Ruby and Bert Kalmar composed the songs, and Busby Berkeley is credited with creating and directing the film's musical scenes.
 It was Jane Wyman's film debut.

 Plot

-Eddie (Eddie Cantor), recently expelled from college, is mistaken for the gangster getaway driver in a heist.
+Eddie, recently expelled from college, is mistaken for the gangster getaway driver in a heist.
 He flees to Mexico, pursued relentlessly by a detective.
 There he masquerades as a matador and performs in bullfights.